DFFlanders/cloud-app-labs/StackControl.md

  - [x] ...upload an application to VM and place it on a public network for access via a Web URL.

 ## Win StackerPoints for completing this lab:
   - Win StackerPoints by tweeting a public URL(IP) showing an application running on the cloud which is able to display webpages.
-Hint: python SimpleHTTPServer --> index.html
+Hint: python SimpleHTTPServer --> index.html('hello world')
-  - Get one of the [Cloud App Pros](https://docs.google.com/presentation/d/1RBtAOjxmUh97fXrJlowvqVNmq2-8FxvBIHx2Dts1Jh8/pub?start=true&loop=true&delayms=1000) to "❤" your tweet.
+  - Get one of the [Cloud App Pros](https://docs.google.com/presentation/d/1RBtAOjxmUh97fXrJlowvqVNmq2-8FxvBIHx2Dts1Jh8/pub?start=true&loop=true&delayms=1000) to "❤" your tweet showing your 2+ public app IPs showing some content.
   - Once an App Pro has +1'd your tweet, come and show your ❤'d tweet to the helpdesk in the Cloud App Lab Lounge in the Marketplace (Expo Hall) to claim your [StackerPoints](/StackerPoints).

 ## Ingredients you'll need for completing this lab: